Before The Outset

 Intro to Python for Data Science

-I start Data Science with a free and very educative certification available on www.datacamp.com, it helps me to introduce myself on this field to be able to start in a new way in my career.
+I started Data Science with a free and very educative certification available on www.datacamp.com, it helped me to introduce myself in this field to be able to start a new path in my career.

 The course